asura1234/Contacts/README.md

 https://github.com/outlook/jobs/blob/master/instructions/ios/ios-engineer.md

 ## Implementation
 This is a single view app.
 The main view can be broken into two collection views (top: profile image collection view, bottom: profile information collection view).
 Profile image collection scrolls horizontally, and profile information collection view scrolls vertically.
 I followed the model view controller designer pattern in this project.
 The app is data driven with the data derived from the [contacts.json](contacts.json) and images from [avatars.zip](avatars.zip).
+I used storyboard and autolayout for building the view.
+In my view controller, I overriden some of the methods from UICollectionViewDataSource, UICollectionViewDelegate, and UICollectionViewLayout to achieve the desired behavior.
+I find this to be a balanced approach between using storyboard and code.

 ## Features
 - Synchronize scrolling between the profile image collection view and profile information collection view